Last Updated on September 17, 2023 by The Noms

 What Alcohol did we add to the Creme Brulee?

 All in all, its kind of our thing to find ways to add a little boozy kick to dishes, so we decided that a worthy partner to the apple cider would be some apple brandy.
-We had a bottle of Cedar Ridge Apple Brandy, a brandy made from Midwestern apples and distilled in Iowa.
-Made from apple cider that was allowed to ferment, then distilled and aged in oak barrels like the traditional French apple brandy, Calvados.
+Some apple brandy is made from apples that were allowed to ferment, then distilled and aged in oak barrels like the traditional French apple brandy, Calvados.

 Aging in oak gives this brandy a hint of vanilla while still having a strong apple flavor.

 Whether you call it applejack, Calvados or apple brandy, they are any liquor made from fermented and distilled apples.